puppetlabs/puppetlabs-ntp/README.md

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix).
 Additionally, it is tested (but not supported) on Solaris 10 and Fedora 20-22.

+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-ntp/blob/master/metadata.json)

 ## Development

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 Please follow our guidelines when contributing changes.